nasa-fornax/fornax-documentation/documentation/intro_quick_start.md

 ## 6. Launch JupyterLab

 Click **Start** to launch the environment.
 It is normal for Jupyterlab to take a couple of minutes to start.
 At this point, the server you have chosen will begin accruing cost, even though you have not started any computations.
-Since you have chosen the **Standard** service, this cost will be low.
+Since you have chosen the **Small** server, this cost will be low.

 ## 7. Open a New Notebook
 In JupyterLab, you will see a main menu at the top, your persistent home directory on the left, and a work area on the right.